onzfonz/comp227/src/content/5/en/part5c.md

 ![terminal output of test coverage](../../images/5/18ea.png)

-A quite primitive HTML report will be generated to the *coverage/lcov-report* directory.
+A no-frills HTML report will be generated to the *coverage/lcov-report* directory.
 The report will tell us the lines of untested code in each component:

 ![HTML report of the test coverage](../../images/5/19ea.png)